Animation and Games with Scratch

 - 8. It’s Raining TacosAnimate repeating code to make it rain

-In this session, students will get to make an animation where tacos are falling like rain from the sky.
+In this lesson, students will get to make an animation where tacos are falling like rain from the sky.
 In order to get this program to function properly, students will need to remember what they learned about the coordinate system and cloning sprites.

 - 9. Music Jam projectMusic and code come together

-In this session, students will practice incorporating audio into their Scratch projects by creating a virtual music band.
+In this lesson, students will practice incorporating audio into their Scratch projects by creating a virtual music band.
 They’ll use different instruments and vocals and let the user click the instruments they would like to play a sound.